molily/molily.de/_posts/2017-11-25-robust-javascript.md

 As a weakly typed language, JavaScript performs implicit type conversion so programmers don’t need to think too much about types.
 The concept behind this <dfn>duck typing</dfn>: “If it walks like a duck and quacks like a duck, it is a duck.”

-`typeof` and `instanceof` check what a value <em>is</em>.
+`typeof` and `instanceof` check what a value *is*.
 As we have seen, both operators have serious limitations.

-In contrast, duck typing checks what a value <em>does</em> and <em>provides</em>.
-After all, you’re not interested in the type of an value, you’re interested in <em>what you can do with the value</em>.
+In contrast, duck typing checks what a value *does* and *provides*.
+After all, you’re not interested in the type of an value, you’re interested in *what you can do with the value*.

-For example, a function that expects a date can check the input with `instanceof Date`:
+For example, a function that expects a date may check the input with `instanceof Date`:

 ```js
 function getNextDay(date) {